pinpox/iosevka-custom/README.md

-# Ioseva Custom build
+# Iosevka Custom build

-My Ioseka font custom build(s) as Nix flake.
+My Iosevka font custom build(s) as Nix flake.
 This build includes the quasi-proportional version as well as the webfont variants and complementary css files.